AyanJinabade/Food-Quality-Detection/README.md

 Enables NGOs to make faster and safer food collection decisions Reduces risk of distributing unsafe food
 Contributes to minimizing food waste through better filtering

-Future Improvements
-Add authentication for NGO access
-Improve model accuracy with larger datasets
-Build a web UI for image uploads
-Implement logging and monitoring for predictions